thisbenrogers/node-express-review/README.md

 [github]: https://res.cloudinary.com/thisbenrogers/image/upload/v1582772590/Screen_Shot_2020-02-26_at_8.42.27_PM_ressp4.png

-Now, since our `main` branch currently only contains a .gitignore file, we'll need to merge our latest `middleware/logger` branch into `main` so Heroku will have something to deploy.
+Now, since our `main` branch currently only contains a .gitignore file, we'll need to merge our `deploy` branch into `main` so Heroku will have something to deploy.

 <br />